yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 As for the Physics, it matches the real C172 very well.
 I flew the plane as close as I can to the real speeds of the C172 and the performance characteristics are very similar.
 Even the left-turning tendencies are real under the hard setting.

-A slight gripe I have is that the virtual plane is extremely sensitive to the rudder inputs during taxing so I zig zag quite a lot.

-I only have a joystick that has no force-feedback so I would say flying the simulator is actually slightly harder now that I'm so used to the all-round visibilty, forces and vibrations cues of the real plane.
+I only have a joystick that has no force-feedback so I would say flying the simulator is actually slightly harder now that I'm so used to the all-round visibilty, forces and vibration cues of the real plane.

 ## At Area Alpha